flatheadmill/zshctl/README.md

 ## Diary

+### Sun Apr  6 09:39:37 AM CDT 2025

+Had the idea that the developer could specify which commands they wanted to include in their application by providing patterns like `zshctl:*`.
+I'd have no use for it.
+It would be a feature.
+I'd have no use for it because I'd never want to exclude `version`, nor the `complition`.
+I don't always need completion, for things that are purely programmatic, but I don't need Zsh builtin `getopts` either, so I just don't call it.

+Why do this and add code and wait five years and wonder why I added it and delete it?
+Thought about alternatives, like saying that the user could just remove commands from the `COMMANDS` array, but now I'm providing hooks upon hooks.
+Oh, well, I suppose the user could do this with an anonymous function, so I suppose that settles that.

+So, you see?
+You create these features, but it's Zsh and you'll have something easier and more obvious if you just pursue the path that smiplifies the core complexities we're attempting to add to the program.

+### Sat Apr  5 12:04:47 PM CDT 2025

+Seeing that for local commands we can't quite have something as simple as having a `./deltactl` directory in a reposiory unless we really want to link it hard.
+Oh, well, I suppose we could link all of the individual command directories, but then we can't extend and existing command without a lot of thinking about linking.

+Easier to have a search path.
+So a directory structure.
+If there is a `command.zsh` then we run that.
+Now, if we want to go by what we see in the directory structure, we can link that way, or we can have a configuration file that is named something like `link-as` and in it we can have `my-project` or similar, and we can soft link to that directory, but with a different name.

+Acceptable.

+Loading a library, we be able to get the function name, probably, but probably not.
+Not when we are in a nested function, so then we have to go up the stack, but we would know definitively if we hit a command because we'll have our command hash.

+Or when we source the command and execute it, we update the include path, which is even easier, isn't it?
+And we can do it for each command.

 ### Sat Apr  5 11:40:47 AM CDT 2025

 Appears that we explicitly load libraries and automatically load commands.